ledwindra/project-euler/README.md

 # About

 Hello world :earth_asia:!
 Are you into mathematics and computer programming?
-Then Project Euler is a good platform for you.
-Click [here](https://projecteuler.net/about) to see what is Project Euler.
+Then [<strong>`Project Euler`</strong>](https://projecteuler.net/about) is a good platform for you.
 They say the users are allowed to share and discuss the first 100 problems outside of their platform.
 So here I am. :sunglasses:

 # Run

-The `project_euler.py` file can be used as a module, which consists of the problems and answers.
+As of now, I rely on [<strong>`Python (3.x)`</strong>](https://www.python.org/downloads/) to solve the problems.
+The <strong>`project_euler.py`</strong> file can be used as a module, which consists of the problems and answers.
 Below is the example when you do this on the console:

 ```python
 >>> from project_euler import ProjectEuler